LukasBarry/Pundit-Blog/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is a simple blog app I am using to test the gem Pundit on my system
+This is a simple blog app I am using to test several gems along with other techniques to advance my Rails education.

 * Ruby version - 2.3.0